John J. Castelot

-John J. Castelot, (August 26, 1916 – May 14, 1999) was an American Roman Catholic priest, Sulpician, teacher, and writer.
+John J. Castelot, (August 26, 1916 – May 14, 1999) was an American Catholic priest, Sulpician, teacher, and writer.

 Early life and studies

 John J. Castelot was born in Bridgeport, Connecticut, United States, on August 26, 1916.
 He was ordained priest on May 14, 1942.

 Later on he did graduate studies at the Catholic University of America, Washington, D.C. and at the Pontifical Biblical Institute in Rome.
 Fr.
 John Castelot, also known as Fr.
 Jack, was a Sulpician and priest of the Archdiocese of Detroit.

 Career

 After his studies, John J. Castelot was teacher of Sacred Scripture, Greek, Hebrew, and Sacred Music at the St. John's Provincial Seminary, in Plymouth, Michigan, but he also taught at St Joseph's College, Mountain View, California and at the Sulpitian Novitiate in Baltimore, Maryland.

 From 1972 he was a collaborator at St. Edith's Parish in Livonia, Michigan.